LevInteractive/dockerized-drupal-starter/README.md

 composer install
 ```

 This will install the Drupal's core and all dependencies.

-## Development

-Build and run the development environment with:
+Then Build and run the
+development environment with:

 ```shell
 docker-compose -f docker-compose.dev.yml up -d